Is Canada prepared for climate change? Adaptation is key, say experts

-Feltmate tells Tremonti that Canada is on the path to prepare for what's coming with climate change and outlines five key questions that will shape how to proceed..
+Feltmate believes Canada should be on the path to prepare for what's coming with climate change and outlined five key questions that will shape how to proceed.

 1. Understanding the science and making sure the science is available to decision makers.